 Perform well and you'll unlock new body parts to equip, stage sets and props to dance with, and new songs to play along to.

 You can also create your own dances, which will then be played and reviewed by other players, earning you a "fame factor" is people enjoy your creations.

-Developer: King Where: Philippines Platforms: Android Live since: May 30th 2017 Updates: (15), last July 26th 2018
+Developer: King Where: Philippines, Chillie, Peru, Colombia, Italy, Canada, Taiwan, Portugal Platforms: Android Live since: May 30th 2017 Updates: (15), last July 26th 2018